Managing hyperlipidemia means controlling cholesterol and triglycerides.

-Hyperlipidemia can be reversible in many cases through healthy eating and regular exercise.
+Hyperlipidemia can be improved in many cases through healthy eating and regular exercise.

 Here are some tips on how to manage your risk of high cholesterol.

-- Limit your intake of red meat and eggs to reduce your saturate fat and cholesterol.
+- Limit your intake of red meat and dairy products made with whole milk to reduce your saturated and trans fat.
 Choose skim milk, lowfat or fat-free dairy products.
 Limit fried food, and use healthy oils in cooking, such as vegetable oil.

 - Increase the amount of fiber you eat.
 A diet high in fiber can help lower cholesterol levels by as much as 10 percent, Dr. Bufalino said.